Focus Human Rights of LBTIQ+

 Strengthening LBTIQ+ communities is an important concern of filia.
 Lesbian, bisexual, trans-identified, intersex, queer and non-binary people often experience discrimination not only because of their sex ascribed at birth but also because of their sexual orientation and gender identity. filia works to end limited rights, physical threats and lack of visibility for LBTIQ+ people – and to ensure that people can move freely, live safely and express themselves regardless of their gender identity or orientation.

-Current Projects on the Focus “Human Rights for LBTIQ+”
+Projects on the Focus “Human Rights for LBTIQ+”

 More Information … »